 |Subjects:||Chinese language -- Grammaticalization.|

 Chinese language -- Function words.

 Cantonese dialects -- Grammar.

+|Abstract:||Grammaticalization is used to describe how a lexical item takes up new grammatical functions or how a grammatical item develops new grammatical functions.
+Phonological, semantic, grammatical and functional changes are closely related to grammaticalization.
+In this paper, the Cantonese expression zikhai即係 is studied based on spontaneous speech data.
+The grammaticalized result of zikhai in spontaneous conversations is identified and described.
+The functions of the word zikhai have undergone grammaticalization and its meaning is bleached and it gained some other functions in conversation.
 In this paper, I argue that zikhai, besides being a copula and a textual connective, has taken up several more functions in actual talk‐in‐interaction including being a resumption marker, a repair marker and a pause‐filler.
 These functions help accomplish various interactional works in conversation, such as showing understanding of preceding talk and linking the following talk back to a previous turn, etc.|

-|Appears in Collections:||OAPS - Dept. of Chinese, Translation and Linguistics|
+|Appears in Collections:||OAPS - Dept. of Linguistics and Translation |

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.